Faryalaurooj/Vulnerable-Road-Users-Detection-Tracking/README.md

 (d) Open-source

 Therefore, i used various YOLO models in this project , compared their performances and in the end propose fastest, most accurate model for this application.
+At end of this project, i found that in terms of accuracy mAP YOLOv8x surpasses others and in terms of speed (FPS) YOLOv8s is best and YOLOv8x is second choice.
+Overall on GPU, YOLOv8 is best then comes YOLOv5 in terms of accuracy and speed both.
+YOLOv7 showed minimum mAP in this case study.

 ### Requirements